-Step 1: Identify Niches That You Can Add Value
+Step 1: Finding Your Niches That You Can Add Online Value

 Pick a niche that represents your interests and passions.
 If you’re selling in an industry that you don’t care about, you’ll lose interest along the way and quit way too early.
 Remember that success is not overnight, you need to add value consistently.

 If you want to have a good chance at selling, identify niches that you are passionate about and can add value.

 For every niche you can think of, there are online stores already selling its products.
 You will never beat down the big boys on the web with a general selection alone.
 Fire-up your chances by adding extras that your competition don’t offer.

 - One on one conversations with people

 - Quora, Reddit, and other forums

 Also, think about complementary products or a micro niche.
 Say bike accessories or boat accessories for example.

 I’d say the biggest mistake is choosing an over-saturated niche/market.
 This will most certainly make for an uphill battle from the start.
 You will be competing with hundreds or perhaps thousands of other well established sites.